Laws and Regulations

 • Public authorities: Delegated acts can establish further requirements applicable to public contracts in the form of performance criteria regarding product parameters.
 This measure is known as Green Public Procurement.

-* Market surveillance authority: means an authority designated by a Member State as responsible for carrying out market surveillance in the territory of that Member State.
+* Market surveillance authority means an authority designated by a Member State as responsible for carrying out market surveillance in the territory of that Member State.
 Their role is defined under Regulation (EU) 2019/1020.

 Consequences